nmattei/cmps3140/index.md

 **Late Work Policy.**  All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
 Any late work will be penalized at **20% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

-**Late Tokens.** At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for programming projects only.
+**Late Tokens.** At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **programming projects or homeworks only**.
 Each token is worth one additional day, to use at your discretion.
 These tokens have no cash value.

 **Final Grade Policy.** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
 * A >= 90%